Paepilai/data-project/README.md

 # 2 Real-Time Election System

+## Overview

+This project demonstrates a real-time election system that integrates data ingestion, streaming, and visualization.
+The system is designed to handle voting data in real time using Python, Kafka, Spark Streaming, Postgres, and Streamlit.
+It showcases an end-to-end pipeline that processes votes as they are cast, aggregates the results, and displays them on a real-time dashboard.

+## Project Components

+- **Data Source:** Voting data from Kafka topics
+- **Data Ingestion:** Kafka
+- **Data Processing:** Spark Streaming
+- **Data Storage:** Postgres
+- **Data Visualization:** Streamlit

+## Tools & Technologies

+- **Python:** Programming language used for scripts and logic.
+- **Kafka:** Distributed streaming platform for real-time data ingestion and processing.
+- **Spark Streaming:** Scalable data processing engine for real-time data aggregation.
+- **Postgres:** Relational database for storing voting data.
+- **Streamlit:** Framework for creating real-time web applications and dashboards.
+- **Docker Compose:** Tool for defining and running multi-container Docker applications.

+## Key Features

+- **Real-Time Data Ingestion:** Uses Kafka to stream votes and voter information.
+- **Data Processing Pipeline:** Processes and aggregates voting data with Spark Streaming.
+- **Dynamic Visualization:** Displays real-time voting results using Streamlit.
+- **Containerized Deployment:** Deploys all components in Docker containers for easy setup and management.

+## Learnings & Skills

+- **Real-Time Data Processing:** Implemented streaming data ingestion and processing with Kafka and Spark Streaming.
+- **Data Aggregation:** Developed logic for real-time data aggregation and enrichment.
+- **Web Application Development:** Created interactive real-time dashboards using Streamlit.
+- **Containerization:** Deployed and managed services using Docker Compose.

+## Future Enhancements

+- **Scalability:** Explore scaling Kafka and Spark Streaming components for higher data volumes.
+- **Advanced Analytics:** Integrate machine learning for predictive analytics on voting trends.
+- **Enhanced Security:** Implement additional security measures for data protection.

 # 3 Covid Data Analysis & Dashboard

 ### Movie Correlation using Python (Pandas, NumPy, Seaborn, Matplotlib)